Therootexec/ModioDirect/README.md

 ## :handshake: Feature requests and contributions are welcome via GitHub issues.
 ## 🌟 Special Thanks

-Thanks to [@Diversion-CTF](https://github.com/Diversion-CTF) For helping out on the Logo
+Thanks to [@Diversion-CTF](https://github.com/Diversion-CTF) For helping with the logo